tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 # Recommendations for External PSK Usage

-To achieve the security goals from {{sec-properties}} when the external PSK will not be combined with a pairwise secret value, applications MUST use external PSKs that adhere to the following requirements:
+Applications MUST use external PSKs that adhere to the following requirements:

+1. Each PSK MUST be at least 128-bits long unless the TLS handshake is being used with a separate key establishment mechanism such as a Diffie-Hellman exchange.
+This recommendation protects against passive attacks using exhaustive search of the PSK.
-- Each PSK MUST NOT be shared between with more than two logical nodes.
+1. Each PSK MUST NOT be shared between with more than two logical nodes.
 As a result, an agent that acts as both a client and a server MUST use distinct PSKs when acting as the client from when it is acting as the server.
+This prevents redirection attacks.
-- Nodes SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}}
+1. Nodes SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}}
-when configuring PSKs for individual TLS connections.
+when configuring PSKs for each pair of TLS client and server.
+If a distinct importer is used for each pair, then this satisfies condition (2).
-- Each PSK MUST be at least 128-bits long.
+1. Where possible the master PSK (that which is fed into the importer) SHOULD be deleted after the imported keys have been generated.
+This protects an attacker from bootstrapping a compromise of one node into the ability to attack connections between any node; otherwise the attacker can recover the master key and then re-run the importer itself.

 # Privacy Properties